The coincidence problem for shifted lattices and crystallographic point packings: Linear coincidences of a shifted square lattice

 \subsection{Solution of the coincidence problem for the square lattice}

-Let us recall first the coincidences of the square lattice $\Z^2$ (see~\cite{B97,PBR96} for details).
-Since $O(2)$ is the semidirect product of $SO(2)$ and the cyclic group $C_2$ generated by the reflection in the $x$-axis, we restrict our discussion to coincidence rotations at the outset and later on extend it to include coincidence reflections.
+Let us first summarize the coincidences of the square lattice $\Z^2$ (see~\cite{B97,PBR96,LZ10} for details).
+We restrict our discussion to coincidence rotations at the outset and later on extend it to include coincidence reflections.

-The group of coincidence rotations of $\Z^2$ is $SOC(\Z^2)=SO(2,\Q)$.
-To determine the structure of this group, the square lattice is identified with the ring of Gaussian integers $\G=\Z[i]=\set{m+ni:m,n\in\Z,i^2=-1}$ embedded in $\C$.
-It can be shown that every coincidence rotation in $SOC(\G)$ by an angle of $\theta$ in the counterclockwise direction corresponds to multiplication by the complex number $e^{i\theta}=\vep\frac{z}{\overline{z}}$ on the unit circle, where $\vep\in\set{\pm 1,\pm i}$ is a unit in $\Z[i]$ and $z$ is a Gaussian integer with $z$ relatively prime to $\overline{z}$.
-Since the ring $\Z[i]$ is a Euclidean domain and thus a unique factorization domain, $z$ can be uniquely factored into powers of primes.
-Hence, a coincidence rotation $R$ of $\G$ is equivalent to multiplication by the complex number
+The group of coincidence rotations of $\Z^2$ is $\SO(2,\Q)$.
+To determine the structure of this group, the square lattice is identified with the ring of Gaussian integers embedded in $\C$.
+It can be shown that every coincidence rotation in $\SOC(\G)$ by an angle of $\theta$ in the counterclockwise direction corresponds to multiplication by the complex number $e^{i\theta}=\vep z/\overline{z}$ on the unit circle, where $\vep\in\set{\pm 1,\pm i}$ is a unit in $\Z[i]$ and $z$ is a Gaussian integer with $z$ relatively prime to $\overline{z}$.
+That is, a coincidence rotation $R$ of $\G$ is equivalent to multiplication by the complex number

 where $n_p\in\Z$ and only a finite number of $n_p\neq 0$, $p$ runs over all rational primes $p\equiv 1\imod{4}$ (called splitting primes in $\Z[i]$), and $\omega_p$, and its complex conjugate $\overline{\omega_p}$, are the Gaussian prime factors of $p=\omega_p\cdot\overline{\omega_p}$.
 Then $z$ reads